Journal

 • After moving in, residents immediately experienced comfort issues

-• Several homes were very cold in winter and resorted to using portable electric radiators
+• Several homes were very cold in winter and residents resorted to using portable electric radiators

 • Other homes experienced overheating in summer